Money Matters Advice Service

 - Universal Credit

-If you receive Universal Credit and you are working, you are only eligible for the Fuel Direct Scheme if your earnings are less than your ‘work allowance’.
+If you get Universal Credit and are working, you can only use Fuel Direct if you earn less than your ‘work allowance’.

-Further information is available on the Gov.UK website.
+More information on Fuel Direct is available on the Gov.UK website.

-If you use an oxygen concentrator at home, you can get money back for the electricity it uses.
-The company that supplies your concentrator can make payments to your bank account.
-You can contact them directly to find out how to claim:
+If you use an oxygen concentrator at home, you can claim money back for the electricity it uses from your equipment supplier.
+To claim, contact:

 The Priority Services Register ensures energy suppliers and network operators provide extra help to vulnerable energy customers.